rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 ### Tiered Cloud architecture

 The tiered architecture is the next step in configuring an application for the Open Cloud.
-This configuration enables you to scale each tier (web, app, caching, database) horizontally as you grow.
+This configuration enables you to scale each tier (web, app, caching, and database) horizontally as you grow.
 This example uses replicated database servers instead of the Cloud Databases platform, which allows for more customization.
 This configuration also shows the power of the asynchronous processing of tasks, which makes each tier more modular.

 <img src="{% asset_path cloud-servers/rackspace-open-cloud-reference-architecture/six.png %}" alt="" />